RickyWang1020/CSDSNotes/Java/Algorithms/sort/Readme.md

 # Sorting Algorithms

-Assume we want to sort the array in ascending order, for all following cases.
+Assume we want to sort the array in ascending order (from small to large), for all following cases.

 ## Bubble sort